AnchorFreePartner/documentation/resources/faq/what-analytic-data-collect-your-sdk.md

-# What analytic data collect your SDK?
+# What analytic data does the SDK collect?

 The main purpose of the reporting is to improve the connection quality of the SDK.
 SDK collects anonymous data about device and about connection start and stop attempts.